 Dietary fiber is the part of food that your body doesn’t digest.
 It passes through your digestive tract and out of your body in the form of, well, poop.
-The bulk provided by dietary fiber, coupled with the slow movement of high-fiber foods throughout your body, tend to make you feel full quicker and longer than foods low in fiber.
-This feeling of satiety can result in consumption of fewer calories and, therefore, weight loss!
+The bulk provided by dietary fiber, coupled with the slow movement of high-fiber foods throughout your body, tends to make you feel full quicker and longer than foods low in fiber.
+This feeling of satiety can result in the consumption of fewer calories and, therefore, weight loss!
 Fiber can also help control blood sugar levels by slowing down the breakdown of carbohydrates and absorption of sugar in your body.

 What foods are high in Dietary Fiber?

 - Whole grain products: Oatmeal, brown rice, wild rice, 100% whole wheat bread and pasta

 - Fruits and Veggies